Siberpone/lazy-pony-prompter/README.md

 ### ✅ Pro Tips & Potential Pitfalls
 * 🐞 Found a bug?
 Create an [issue](https://github.com/Siberpone/lazy-pony-prompter/issues).
 * 💬 Want to request a feature or have suggestions on how to improve the extension?
 Open up a [discussion](https://github.com/Siberpone/lazy-pony-prompter/discussions).
+* You can see the latest additions to LPP in the [Changelog](CHANGELOG.md).
 * LPP works best with images with high upvote/score count as those tend to be the most fully and properly tagged.
 * LPP overrides webui prompts processing completely and, thus, not compatible with dynamic prompting extensions.
 * LPP is very light on traffic since it uses the Derpibooru API and only pulls necessary text data and not the actual webpages or images.
+* Your saved prompts are stored in `cache.json` file in the root extension directory.
 * Useful links:
     * [purplesmart.ai](https://purplesmart.ai) aka PSAI - V5 creators website with gallery and prompt examples.
     * [PSAI Discord server](http://discord.gg/94KqBcE) - poni AI discussion, help, tech support and free V5 bot.